Multiple Testing of Local Extrema for Detection of Structural Breaks in Piecewise Linear Models: Discussion

 \subsection{Nonstationary Gaussian noise}

 In this paper, the Gaussian noise is assumed to be stationary, which allows the error terms to be correlated.
-However, in real applications, it is common that the data contain nonstationary Gaussian noise \citep{heinonen2016non, phoon2005simulation}.
-Thus, it is interesting and valuable to investigate change point detection under nonstationary Gaussian noise.
-To achieve this, we will study the peak height distribution for nonstationary Gaussian noise and show the FDR control and power consistency under certain assumptions, which would be promising but come with certain challenges.
+However, in real applications, it is common for the data to contain nonstationary Gaussian noise \citep{heinonen2016non}.
+Thus, it is valuable to detect change points under nonstationary Gaussian noise.
+To achieve this, we will study the peak height distribution for nonstationary Gaussian noise and show the FDR control and power consistency under certain assumptions, which would be promising but comes with specific challenges.